raganwald/raganwald.github.com/_posts/2015-08-24-ready-get-set-go.md

 And everything still works just as if we'd written `currentUser.set('first', 'Ragnvald')` with the `.set`-style code.

+Getters and setters allow us to have the semantics of using methods, but the syntax of direct access.

 [![Keypunch](/assets/images/keypunch.jpg)](https://www.flickr.com/photos/mwichary/3582506038)

 ### an after combinator that can handle getters and setters

-ECMAScript 5 getters and setters seem at first glance to be a magic combination of familiar syntax and powerful ability to meta-program.
+Getters and setters seem at first glance to be a magic combination of familiar syntax and powerful ability to meta-program.
 However, a getter or setter isn't a method in the usual sense.
-So we can't decorate a setter using the exact same code like an ES.later decorator like `@after(LogSetter, 'set first')`, because `set first` isn't a method.
-Although the syntax makes it look like a method, it's actually a special property we can only introspect using `Object.getOwnPropertyDescriptor()` and set using `Object.defineProperty()`.
+So we can't decorate a setter using the exact same code we'd use to decorate an ordinary method.

+With the `.set` method, we could directly access `Model.prototype.set` and wrap it in another function.
+That's how our decorators work.
+But there is no `Person.prototype.first` method.
+Instead, there is a property descriptor we can only introspect using `Object.getOwnPropertyDescriptor()` and update using `Object.defineProperty()`.

-For this reason, the naïve `after` decorator won't work for getters and setters right out of the box.[^mixin] We'd have to use one kind of decorator for methods, another for getters, and a third for setters.
+For this reason, the naïve `after` decorator given above won't work for getters and setters.[^mixin] We'd have to use one kind of decorator for methods, another for getters, and a third for setters.
 That doesn't sound like fun, so let's modify our `after` combinator so that you can use a single function with methods, getters, and setters:

 [^mixin]: Neither will the `mixin` recipe we've evolved in previous posts like [Using ES.later Decorators as Mixins](http://raganwald.com/2015/06/26/decorators-in-es7.html).
 It can be enhanced to add a special case for getters, setters, and other concerns like working with POJOs.
 For example, Andrea Giammarchi's [Universal Mixin](https://github.com/WebReflection/universal-mixin).